-The country shares its borders with three different countries as well – The United States of America, Denmark and France.
+The country shares its borders with three different countries as well – The United States of America, Denmark, and France.
 The United States and Canada have the longest border in the world, stretching to 5,525 miles.
 ‘The country shares a long maritime boundary with Greenland and a short maritime border with France.

-Canada gained sovereignty over Arctic from the United Kingdom through the Charter granted by King Charles II to the Hudson Bay Company in 1670.
-After acquiring the land security, the attention was diverted to the north-western passage which was considered as a strait for international navigation through Canadian territorial waters by United States and European Union.
+Canada gained sovereignty over the Arctic from the United Kingdom through the Charter granted by King Charles II to the Hudson Bay Company in 1670.
+After acquiring the land security, the attention was diverted to the north-western passage which was considered a strait for international navigation through Canadian territorial waters by the United States and European Union.
 But Canada asserted the passage to be internal waters over which it has full jurisdiction and control.
 In 1969 a transit through the passage of the American supertanker ‘Manhattan’ crystallized Canadian concerns and prompted legislative action, including the Arctic Waters Pollution Prevention Act.
 Then once again in 1985 a similar transit through the passage by the American icebreaker ‘Polar Sea’ resulted in legal action by Canada to draw straight baselines around claimed land and ocean.
 Finally, in 1988, Canada and the United States concluded an Arctic Co-operation Agreement through which future transits through the passage by icebreakers would be undertaken with the consent of Canada.

-In 2007 – 2008 ‘Fisheries and Oceans Canada’ researchers undertook a project by the name of Canada’s Three Oceans to understand Ocean conditions and the consequences of global climate changes and to provide essential information to policy makers and the Canadian Public.
+In 2007 – 2008 ‘Fisheries and Oceans Canada researchers undertook a project by the name of Canada’s Three Oceans to understand Ocean conditions and the consequences of global climate changes and to provide essential information to policymakers and the Canadian Public.
 This project also measured water circulation timescales in the Arctic and samples were taken for nuclear traces.

-Atmospheric transport today has become one of the most integral increasing concern.
-Growing economies such as China, Japan and Southeast Asia are emitting pollutants in Canada’s northern water bodies.
+Atmospheric transport today has become one of the most integral increasing concerns.
+Growing economies such as China, Japan, and Southeast Asia are emitting pollutants in Canada’s northern water bodies.
 Some of these contaminants come through volatilization from waters of lakes, such as the Great Lakes, and Asian lakes, where the substances had been earlier deposited through long- and short-distance atmospheric transport.
 This volatilization occurs in the warm season, with the toxic contaminants gradually moving farther and farther north to where waters are cooler, year-round, for the process to occur.
 Thus, the warming of the oceans will indirectly cause changes in fisheries and food chain patterns.